sebproell/4C/doc/readthedocs/developer_cmake.rst

 .. literalinclude:: 4C-cmake-presets.txt

-In general, it is highly recommended to create your own preset, see bélow.
+In general, it is highly recommended to create your own preset, see below.

 Defining your own CMake presets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CMake presets allow you to also create your own configuration.
 You need to put a ``CMakeUserPresets.json``-file (**important:** ``User``) in the source-directory of |FOURC|.
-This file will not be part of the repository (it is listed in ``.gitignore``).
+This file will not be part of the repository as it is listed in ``.gitignore``.
-There you can define your own configurations.
+In this file, you can define your own configurations.
 Particularly, you may define the binary directory,
 so you don't need to go to your binary directory in order to configure |FOURC|.
 CMake presets integrate well with recent releases of IDEs.